DylanT612/SchemePractice/README.md

-writing even, odd, and sqaure boolean functions in scheme
+writing even, odd, and square Boolean functions in scheme